Jeremy Harris (politician): Mayor of Honolulu

 Harris won a special election to become mayor of Honolulu outright in September 1994.
 He was re-elected in 1996 and 2000, appealing mostly to Chinese American, Filipino American and Japanese American communities.
 During his tenure, Honolulu residents voted to limit mayors to two four-year terms and thus made Harris ineligible for re-election in 2004.
 Former members of the Honolulu City Council Duke Bainum and Mufi Hannemann and former mayor Frank F. Fasi ran to succeed Harris, with Hannemann ultimately the victor.

 Harris is recognized as having executed the most complete government system overhaul in Honolulu history.
 He reorganized all municipal departments mostly by mergers to streamline all services provided by the city and county.
 He also curtailed urban sprawl by reforming the system of land use planning to preserve open spaces and agricultural districts.
 Particularly during his first term, his management skills and those of his chief assistants were marginal and millions of dollars were embezzled or wasted as a result.

 Harris's most ambitious and controversial project was 21st Century Oahu: A Shared Vision for the Future.
 21st Century Oahu is a community based visioning program where neighborhoods would be given some control and CIP funding priority over their own community development, urban planning and beautification projects.
 Hundreds of public safety, environment, transportation, cultural and recreation construction projects were initiated and many completed as an outgrowth of Harris's 21st Century Oahu project.

 Gubernatorial campaign of 2002

-Harris was considered a favorite to win the 2002 race for governor of Hawaii.
+Harris was considered a favorite to win the 2002 race for governor of Hawaiʻi.
 However, high-level Democratic Party insiders who had backed fellow Democrats against Harris in 1994, 1996 and 2000 did not want to relinquish the governorship and party leadership to this independent-minded Democrat, and thus fought against his candidacy, beginning with a public campaign demanding Harris resign as mayor if he intended to run for governor.
 In the spring of 2002, local news media reported allegations of campaign finance wrongdoing by some of Harris's staffers.
 Despite polling close to presumptive Republican nominee Linda Lingle, Harris bowed out of the gubernatorial race.
-Hawaii Democratic leaders then backed incumbent Lieutenant Governor Mazie Hirono, a favorite of Sen. Daniel Inouye, for the nomination instead.
+Hawaiʻi Democratic leaders then backed incumbent Lieutenant Governor Mazie Hirono, a favorite of Sen. Daniel Inouye, for the nomination instead.